Public Health Data and Research

 Notifiable diseases data for NSW and by Local Health District are available here.

-In this section we post recent and annual surveillance reports for COVID-19 and influenza activity and impact in South Eastern Sydney Local Health District.
+In this section we post recent and annual surveillance reports for respiratory viral activity and impact in South Eastern Sydney Local Health District.

 Acute Respiratory Infections Report